RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 --> The peak looks biologically relevant, even the one with small pvalue!
 Instead of merging the peaks, let's assign peak to genes with ChIPseeker and see whether diff bind sites follow gene expression changes

-XXX --> Using pre-filtered macs2 peak (qval 0.005) is XXX